Oceanside mother killed by suspected drunk driver ID’d

 Family members who established a GoFundMe page identified Eusebio Guerrero as a “wonderful mother, daughter, sister and friend.”
 They said she was the mother to a 10-year-old daughter and asked for donations to help with funeral costs.
 As of 5:30 Monday morning, the campaign had raised more than $2,200 of the $5,000 goal.

-The driver suspected of killing Eusebio Guerrero is tentatively scheduled to be arraigned Tuesday afternoon at the county’s North Division Courthouse in Vista.
 Joel Francisco Juan, 32, was behind bars Tuesday morning in lieu of $500,000 bail on suspicion of gross vehicular manslaughter and two counts of felony driving under the influence.